DanGiannone1/project_search/README.md

 # Project Search Platform

-A modern web application built with React and Python that enables users to discover, submit, and manage AI/ML projects.
+A modern web application built with React and Python (FastAPI) that enables users to discover, submit, and manage AI/ML projects.
 The platform features semantic search capabilities powered by Azure Cognitive Search and Azure OpenAI, along with a streamlined project submission and review workflow.

 ## Features

-### Project Search
-- Natural language search functionality using Azure OpenAI embeddings
+- **Semantic Search**: Natural language search functionality using Azure OpenAI embeddings
-- Advanced filtering options for programming languages, frameworks, Azure services, and more
+- **Advanced Filtering**: Filter projects by programming languages, frameworks, Azure services, and more
-- Rich project cards displaying comprehensive project information
-- Sort capabilities based on various criteria

-### Project Submission
-- Simple GitHub repository submission process
-- Automated project information extraction from README files
+- **Project Submission**: Submit GitHub repositories with automated information extraction
-- User-friendly review and editing interface
-- Email notifications for administrators

-### Admin Dashboard
+- **Review Workflow**: Admin dashboard for reviewing and approving submitted projects
-- Dedicated admin interface for managing project submissions
+- **Responsive UI**: Modern interface with rich project cards and detailed information
-- Review and approval workflow
-- Ability to edit and enhance project metadata
-- Project rejection capabilities with reason tracking
-- Manage approved tags

 ## Technology Stack